 What agencies and monitors make up Florida's ambient air monitoring network?

 The Florida Department of Environmental Protection (DEP) along with local governmental agencies own and operate the monitors that make up Florida's ambient air monitoring network.
-The network is operated by DEP’s Division of Air Resource Management staff in Tallahassee, DEP's six district offices, and nine local governmental agencies (Broward, Hillsborough, Manatee, Miami-Dade, Orange, Palm Beach, Pinellas and Sarasota counties and the City of Jacksonville.).
-Click the map to view a larger version.
+The network is operated by DEP’s Division of Air Resource Management staff in Tallahassee, DEP's six district offices, and nine local governmental agencies (Broward, Hillsborough, Manatee, Miami-Dade, Orange, Palm Beach, Pinellas and Sarasota counties and the city of Jacksonville).

 What are the measured levels of air pollutants in Florida?